Tackling Indonesian Customs Clearance for eCommerce Merchants

-With all the eCommerce opportunity that Indonesia presents, like a projected value of US$ 40 billion by 2022, getting your products to the hands of these customers means you’ll need to understand a crucial process in cross-border shipping – customs clearance.
+With all the eCommerce opportunities that Indonesia presents, like a projected value of US$ 83 billion by 2025, getting your products to the hands of these customers means you’ll need to understand how Indonesia’s customs clearance for goods works.

-We have previously given a general overview of what happens in customs clearance in another article.
+We have previously given a general overview of what happens in customs clearance in an earlier article.
 While the general steps for customs clearance are similar for all countries, there are some specific challenges posed when bringing your goods into Indonesia.

 When the eCommerce industry was at its infancy in Indonesia, there was a lack of clear laws and transparency when it came to clearing goods for import into the country.
 This led to a lot of uncertainty during the early years of Indonesian eCommerce.